python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 This file will be created for you automatically if you decide to go with [automatic configuration](#automatic-configuration), otherwise a lot of it has to be done by hand which will be detailed in the [manual configuration](#manual-configuration) section.

-#### .env
-This file will mostly contain sensitive information such as your `BOT_TOKEN` and your `REDIS_PASSWORD`.
-It will also contain configurations related to external services the bot might use such as `USE_METRICITY`, which are unrelated to your server, with the only exception being `GUILD_ID`.

 **Notes**: